galihsetioko/Python-Program/manajemen-income-outcome/README.md

-Ini adalah program untuk menyimpan laporan keuangan sederhana dalam format json program ini menggunakan Command Line Interface untuk menerima input dari pengguna.
+This is a program for saving simple financial reports in json format this program uses Command Line Interface to receive input from the user.

-Cara menggunakan :
+How to use :

 filename.py -f [filename.json] --income [20000] --description ["Description Here"]

--f , --filename         Memberikan input lokasi file json -i , --income           Memberi tahu program untuk memasukan data ke dalam dictionary "income" -o , --outcome          Member tahu program untuk memasukan data ke dalam dictionary "outcome" -d , --description      Memberi label atau informasi tentang "digunakan untuk membeli apa uangmu"
+-f, --filename     Input the location of the json file -i, --income       Tells the program to put data into the dictionary "income" -o, --outcome      Tells the program to put data into the "outcome" dictionary -d, --description  Label or give information about "what your money was used to buy"

-Gunakan hanya salah satu argument antara --income atau --outcome , jangan gunakan keduanya sekaligus.
+Use only one of the arguments between --income or --outcome, do not use both at once.

-Program akan mendeteksi input yang dimasukkan sesuai dengan tanggal ketika dijalankan , ketika kamu menjalankan program dengan file json yang sama esok hari , maka program otomatis mengganti informasi tanggal pada file json.
+The program will detect the input entered according to the date when it was run, when you run the program with the same json file tomorrow, the program will automatically change the date information in the json file.
-Dengan membuat label baru sesuai dengan tanggal terkini.
+By creating a new label according to the current date.